 Xradar has the ability to accurately locate objects beneath the surface that GPR cannot.
 In addition, all of our technicians are fully trained experts and can guarantee the results of our scans.

-Recent Project: Verifying Core Location
+Verifying a Core Location

 The proposed core location is indicated by the black circle.
 While Figure 1 appears to have detected the top rebar for the most part, it cannot see past the “shadowing” created by this layer.
 In Figure 2 you can see that Xradar is able to see past this shadowing and allowed our technician to mark out Top Rebar (Green), Electrical Conduits (Red), and Bottom Rebar (Blue).